Metaray/ColorCube/README.md

 ## Usage

+Launch and drag an image onto the window to draw it's histogram.

-Launch from command line by specifying a file to visualize:
+Or launch from command line by specifying a file to visualize:

 `ColorCube.exe <path to image>`